 This is a great way to dip your toe (or oar) into the waters, and try out rowing!
 And then you will be able to decide to join the Summer camps and the USC Rowing Team!
 Our Fall 2022 Season includes our Fort Couch Developmental Team, and of course our USC High School Rowing Team (No obligations).

-Our Learn to Row is scheduled for Saturday May 7 at 10:00 am at our boathouse in Coraopolis, we will have a 2 hour program where you will learn the basics of rowing, learn the typical rowing terminology, techniques, will have some exercises and we will get you on the water with experienced professional coaches and rowers*.
+Our Learn to Row is scheduled for June 2nd, from 6-8pm, at our boathouse in Coraopolis, we will have a 2 hour program where you will learn the basics of rowing, learn the typical rowing terminology, techniques, will have some exercises and we will get you on the water with experienced professional coaches and rowers*.

 Do I need rowing experience?